robjg/oddjob/docs/reference/org/oddjob/script/ScriptJob.md

 job uses Identify to insert the 'Apple' into Oddjob's session with the name fruit. `bindSession` causes this to be available to script, where it is assigned to the 'snack' variable.
 The script also defines an add function.
-The {code exportAll} property causes both these to be exported to Oddjob.
+The `exportAll` property causes both these to be exported to Oddjob.
 The two echo jobs show how these variables are now available in Oddjob's session.
 When the script job is reset, the variables are removed from the session.